chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 **Supporting learning - SQL tutor**

-  - Learning system - We have a digital info to read, a quiz, analyse then u decide if u are progressing
+  - Learning system - We have a digital info to read, a quiz, analyse then you decide if you are progressing

       - How confident they are with diff SQL commands – SELECT, ORDER BY